Summary

 What's the Difference Between Graphs and Charts in Business Plans?

 Business plan graphs and charts do different jobs.
 Many people use these terms the same way.
 Knowing the difference helps you pick the right visual for your data.
+So what exactly sets them apart?

 When to Use Graphs vs Charts